emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __Minor God Of Death:__ {'description': 'You have access to tier zero spells from the macabre manual.', 'type': 'general'}
+  * __Minor God Of Death:__ You have access to tier zero spells from the macabre manual.
 * __Level 10__
-  * __Major God Of Death:__ {'description': 'You have access to tier two spells from the macabre manual.', 'type': 'general'}
+  * __Major God Of Death:__ You have access to tier two spells from the macabre manual.
 * __Level 5__
-  * __Greater God Of Death:__ {'description': 'You have access to tier one spells from the macabre manual.', 'type': 'general'}
+  * __Greater God Of Death:__ You have access to tier one spells from the macabre manual.

 #### Melekar